 About the Initiative

-Penn has announced the launch of a Public Safety Review and Outreach Initiative that will conduct a comprehensive review of public safety at Penn.
+The University of Pennsylvania has announced a Public Safety Review and Outreach Initiative that will conduct a comprehensive review of public safety at Penn.
 A team of presidential advisers will undertake the review and outreach program in order to develop recommendations to present to President Amy Gutmann, Executive Vice President Craig Carnaroli, and Provost Wendell Pritchett.

 The goal of the review is to assess Penn’s success in creating a physically and emotionally safe environment on campus and in the surrounding community, while treating every person with dignity and respect, and in a way that prioritizes and promotes anti-racism, racial equality, and justice.